About Pre-Law Advising

 Pre-law advisors are available for individual appointments in the Columbian College Pre-Professional Studies Office in Phillips Hall.

-• Juniors and Seniors: Students requesting a meeting for the first time should attend an Applying to Law School Workshop.
-Juniors should plan to meet with the pre-law advisor in the spring (must have attended a pre-law information session), and then again in the senior year as needed.
+• Juniors and Seniors: Juniors should plan to meet with the pre-law advisor as soon as possible (must have attended a pre-law information session).

 • All students: Join the pre-law listserv to receive e-mail communications from our office.
 In addition, students interested in law school should visit the Law School Admission Council’s website as well as individual law school websites.